juniorxxue/aplas2022-artifact/README.md

 To interact with the Coq proof, often we use the code editor with plugins installed.

 * Emacs with ProofGeneral plugins (https://proofgeneral.github.io/)
-* VSCode with VSCoq plugins (https://github.com/coq-community/vscoq)
+* VSCode with VSCoq plugins (https://github.com/coq-community/vscoq), and (https://github.com/coq-community/vscoq#basic-usage) provides the basic commands

 After ensuring the `metalib` and `coqtop` is installed, open the Coq file and run commands listed in the tool references.